rpkeenan/simim_public/docs/api_siminterface.rst

 Interacting with Simulations Using SimIM
 ----------------------------------------

-Once they are formatted, **SimIM** interfaces with all simulation data through ``handler`` classes.
-The ``simhandler`` class provides an interface to all data from a simulation, while the ``snaphandler`` class provides an interface with data from a single simulation snapshot.
+Once they are formatted, **SimIM** interfaces with all simulation data through "Handler" classes.
+The ``SimHandler`` class provides an interface to all data from a simulation, while the ``SnapHandler`` class provides an interface with data from a single simulation snapshot.

 .. currentmodule:: simim.siminterface
-.. autoclass:: simhandler
+.. autoclass:: SimHandler
     :members:
     :inherited-members:

-.. autoclass:: snaphandler
+.. autoclass:: SnapHandler
     :members:
     :inherited-members: